MSM-WOWL/furima-38145/README.md

 ### Association

-- belongs_to user
+- belongs_to :user
-- belongs_to product
+- belongs_to :product